accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/bouton-formulaire.md

 The button label can be of six types:

-- The content of the text passage associated with the button via the `aria-labelledby` WAI-ARIA attribute when it is present;
+- The content of the passage of text associated with the button via the `aria-labelledby` WAI-ARIA attribute when it is present;
 - The value of the `aria-label` attribute when it is present;
 - The value of the `alt` attribute of an `image` type button;
 - The value of the `value` attribute for buttons of type `submit`, `reset` or `button`;